-It is especially true for clothing, where a single word or stylish photo can result in a significant increase in sales.
+It is especially true for clothing, where a single word or stylish photo can significantly increase sales.

 Whether they have a blog or not, connect with Instagram influencers and use an outreach campaign to arrange sponsored posts.

 Look for Instagrammers with large followings who would be interested in your product and ask them to feature it in a photo.
-Make sure you have your own Personal Instagram account set up so they can tag you.
+Ensure you have your personal Instagram account set up so they can tag you.

 Post compelling content frequently.

-It is critical to post content on social media regularly if you want to grow your social following over time.
+Posting content on social media regularly is critical if you want to grow your social following over time.
 According to research, audiences respond differently depending on the frequency you post, so test to determine the best cadence for your brand.

-You can also contrast your posting frequency and engagement rates with those of your competitors.
+You can also contrast your posting frequency and engagement rates with your competitors.